-Ghislaine Maxwell deposition transcripts for defamation case released
+Ghislaine Maxwell deposition transcripts for 2016 case released

 The depositions were taken as part of a lawsuit brought against Maxwell by Virginia Roberts Giuffre

-The first of what is said to be more than 400 pages of deposition transcripts that had been sealed in the sex crimes case involving Jeffrey Epstein’s ex-girlfriend, Ghislaine Maxwell, were released on Thursday morning following a Tuesday court order.
+More than 400 pages of deposition transcripts that had been sealed in the case involving Jeffrey Epstein’s ex-girlfriend, Ghislaine Maxwell, were released on Thursday morning following a Tuesday court order.

 The documents were unsealed after U.S. District Judge Loretta A. Preska ordered their release by 9 a.m.
 Thursday.
-They include transcripts of two days of depositions from 2016 of the British socialite, 58, and related documents, along with the deposition transcript of an anonymous accuser.
+They include transcripts of two days of depositions from 2016 of the often combative British socialite, 58, and related documents, along with the deposition transcript of an anonymous accuser.

 GHISLAINE MAXWELL DEPOSITIONS ORDERED RELEASED BY THURSDAY MORNING